mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Personal Care - Because you are neutropenic and have a low platelet count you will need to take special care when you bathe, shower and brush your teeth.
 * Low Red Blood Cell Count - You will experience fatigue
 * Nausea and other side effects - You will experience nausea and other side effects associated with your treatment and transplant.
-* Transfusions - You may need to receive a blood transfusion
+* Transfusions - You may need to receive a blood transfusion to boost the numbers of red blood cells and platelets in your bloodstream .
 * Recovery of your counts - Over time as your stem cells engraft and begin to produce new blood cells your "counts" will improve.
-* Exercise - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day
+* Exercise - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day.

 We cover each of these topics in detail later in this section.

 ### Engraftment
 Almost immediately after your stem cells are infused into your body they will travel through your bloodstream into your bone marrow.
-Once the stem cells arrive in your bone marrow they will begin to engraft.
+Once the stem cells arrive in your bone marrow they will begin to fix in place, then start to create new blood.

-Engraftment is when your body accepts the transplant and your white blood cell count returns.
 White blood cell engraftment usually occurs about 10-14 days following your transplant, but this may vary depending upon your disease and exact treatment.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

 Each day when you return to the Outpatient BMT Clinic you will have blood drawn.
 This blood will be analyzed and the different types of cells in your blood will be counted.
 When your stem cells engraft and start to divide the number of white, red and platelet cells will increase.